sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Your Strength attribute is increased by 50 for 3 turns.

 ### Bitter Strength Gu
 *Bitter Strength Gu is a beetle with a oval and palm-sized body.
-Lumps grow on its back*
+Lumps grow on its back.*

 *Rank 2-4 Catalyst*